I’ve used WP Rocket for a looong time.

 Excluded CSS/JS Files: if enabling a minify setting breaks your website, view your source code, find the problematic file, and add it here.
 See WP Rocket’s post on resolving minification issues.

-Optimize CSS Delivery: Off (Use Perfmatters To Remove Unused CSS Instead) – a big issue with WP Rocket’s remove unused CSS feature is that even after they revamped it in 3.11, it still loads used CSS inline.
-While this is better for scores, it’s slower for visitors since the file can’t be cached and increases HTML size.
+Optimize CSS Delivery: Remove Unused CSS – leave Off if you’re using Perfmatters to remove unused CSS.
+Even after WP Rocket revamped this in 3.11, it still loads used CSS inline.
+While this is better for scores, it’s slower for users since the file can’t be cached and it increases HTML size.
 Even the Perfmatters documentation says inline is better for PageSpeed scores while “separate file” is better for perceived performance.
-FlyingPress (and now Perfmatters after they released an update) load used CSS in an external file which is faster.
+FlyingPress, Perfmatters, and LiteSpeed Cache all load used CSS in an external file, while WP Rocket is the only cache plugin I know that loads it inline.

-If removing unused CSS breaks your site, you’ll want to load CSS asynchronously (although it won’t give you as good of results).
-Once enabled, run your site through a critical CSS generator, copy the code, and paste it into the fallback critical CSS.
-If you’re still getting issues and it’s breaking your site, you can use the helper plugin to exclude problematic files from CSS delivery.
+If removing unused CSS in WP Rocket breaks your site, load CSS asynchronously (but it won’t give you as good of results).
+Once enabled, run your site through a critical CSS generator, copy the code, then paste it into fallback critical CSS (if you make CSS changes to your site, you’ll need to repeat this step).
+And if you’re still getting errors, use the helper plugin to exclude files.

-Large CSS/JS files are usually caused by themes/plugins which you can check in your Chrome Dev Tools coverage tab.
-Rather than relying on a plugin to do the work for you, you’ll have even better results if you fix it at the source (in other words, use Gutenberg and lightweight plugins).
+Large CSS/JS files are usually from themes/plugins which you can check in your Chrome Dev Tools coverage report.
+Rather than relying on a plugin to fix these, you’ll have better results if you fix it at the source (by using lightweight themes/plugins and optimizing third-party code).

 Load JavaScript Deferred: On – loads JavaScript after the page has finished parsing and eliminates render-blocking resources in PSI.
 If you still see render-blocking issues, you can try installing Async JavaScript on top of WP Rocket then toggling on “apply defer” in the settings.

-Delay JavaScript Execution: On – delays loading JavaScript until user interaction (such as scrolling or touching the screen on mobile).
-If this breaks your website, view WP Rocket’s compatibility exclusions and exclude any plugins/themes/services from being delayed using their documentation.
-Also make sure your data/revenue isn’t impacted when using AdSense.
+Delay JavaScript Execution: On – reduces third-party code by delaying JavaScript until user interaction (such as scrolling or touching the screen on mobile).
+If this breaks your website, view WP Rocket’s compatibility exclusions and exclude any plugins/themes/services from delay.

 This can significantly improve multiple areas of core web vitals.
 You could also use the Flying Scripts plugin which lets you add JavaScript manually and delay it using a timeout period, but WP Rocket works well.
 And remember, enabling this will disable and gray out combine settings.